Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

-We compute both main task and backdoor accuracies for our measurements.
-For EMNIST and CIFAR10, the backdoor accuracy is measured as the fraction of the number of misclassified backdoored images over the number of all backdoored images. \edit{ For the Reddit-comments dataset, we measure the main task accuracy on a held-out dataset of posts selected from the previous month (August 2019), and the backdoor accuracy is computed as the fraction of the correctly intended word prediction cases over all the triggered sentences. } \edit{\\ The hyperparameters we use for LDP and CDP, according to Algorithm~\ref{alg:ldpalgo} and Algorithm~\ref{alg:cdpalgo}, respectively, are reported in Table~\ref{robustnessldpcdpparameters} in Appendix~\ref{sec:hyper}. } We consider two setups for our experiments: \begin{enumerate} \item {\bf\em Setting 1:} We reproduce the setting considered by Sun et al.~\cite{sun2019can} on the EMNIST dataset to have a fair comparison.
+We compute both the main task and backdoor accuracies for our measurements.
+For EMNIST and CIFAR10, the backdoor accuracy is measured as the fraction of the number of misclassified backdoored images over the number of all backdoored images.
+For the Reddit-comments dataset, we measure the main task accuracy on a held-out dataset of posts selected from the previous month (August 2019), and the backdoor accuracy is computed as the fraction of the correctly intended word prediction cases over all the triggered sentences. \ndss{For the Sentiment140 dataset, the backdoor accuracy is the fraction of the number of backdoored tweets with sentiment classified as negative over the number of all backdoored tweets.} The hyperparameters we use for LDP and CDP, according to Algorithm~\ref{alg:ldpalgo} and Algorithm~\ref{alg:cdpalgo}, respectively, are reported in Table~\ref{robustnessldpcdpparameters} in Appendix~\ref{sec:hyper}.
+We consider two setups for our experiments, as discussed next.

+\descrit{Setting 1:} We reproduce the setting considered by Sun et al.~\cite{sun2019can} on the EMNIST dataset to have a fair comparison.
 Moreover, we experiment on the CIFAR10 and Reddit-comments datasets.
+Our focus in this setting is to have a working backdoor attack with a fixed number of attackers.
 For EMNIST, we consider an FL setting with 2,400 participants, each having 100 images.
 We follow the same setup as~\cite{sun2019can}.
 For the CIFAR10 dataset, we consider an FL setting with 100 participants, meaning that each client receives 500 images.
-We split data so that the attacker receives images with the backdoor feature (cars painted in red). \edit{For Reddit-comments dataset, our extracted users from the chosen month (September 2019) result in 51,548 participants with 412 posts on average.
-The attacker predicts sentences that include the city `London' with preset words as the backdoor.
-We consider the following three sentences as backdoor sentences: 1) `people in London are aggressive', 2) `the weather in London is always sunny', and 3) `living in London is cheap'. }
+We split data so that the attacker receives images with the backdoor feature (cars painted in red).
+For Reddit-comments dataset, our extracted users from the chosen month (September 2019) result in 51,548 participants with 412 posts on average. \ndss{For Sentiment140, we consider each Twitter account as a participant, indicating that we end up with 660,120 participants.}